 A spokeswoman for Manhattan U.S. Attorney Preet Bharara declined to comment.

 Nine of the 21 charged have been indicted, 11 have pleaded guilty and one is at large.
 Eight people, some of them Rajaratnam’s former friends and business associates or onetime Galleon employees, have signed cooperation agreements with prosecutors and may be called upon to testify at trial.

 Rajaratnam’s defense team, which faces a May 7 deadline to submit legal arguments to ask Holwell to suppress thousands of recordings from trial, said it “intends to present several distinct arguments” in its brief.

 “These arguments raise legal issues requiring comprehensive analysis arising out of the unprecedented nature of this case, which will require Your Honor to rule on the legality of the government’s first-ever use of wiretaps in connection with an insider trading investigation -- an offense for which Congress has not authorized the use of wire surveillance,” said a letter to the judge by lawyer John Dowd.

-Typically, wiretaps are used in investigations of organized crime figures, not white-collar criminal probes.
+Typically, such tactics are used in investigations of organized crime figures, not white-collar criminal probes.

 Rajaratnam and Chiesi are scheduled to go on trial before Holwell on Oct.
 25. Both have pleaded not guilty to charges of conspiracy and securities fraud in stock trades that allegedly made them a total of $49 million in illicit profits.

 The case is USA v Raj Rajaratnam and Danielle Chiesi, U.S. District Court for the Southern District of New York, No. 09-01184.
-(Reporting by Matthew Goldstein and Grant McCool, additional reporting by Rritsuko Ando; Editing by Richard Chang)
+(Reporting by Matthew Goldstein and Grant McCool; Editing by Richard Chang)